-Third Party Fire & Theft cover offers the same as TPO but as the names suggests this includes Fire cover and also Theft.
+Third Party Fire & Theft cover offers the same as TPO, but as the names suggest, this includes Fire cover and also Theft.

 Comprehensive cover will even include damage to your bike — and is consequently the most expensive.

 If you don't use your bike for commuting or don't do many miles on it each year, some insurers may offer a lower premium.
-You'll also keep your premium lower if you're a good driver and don't speed, don't get motoring convictions and don't have previous claims.
+You'll also keep your premium lower if you're a good driver and don't have any motoring convictions or previous claims.

-Keeping your vehicle in a secure garage overnight will give you the widest choice of premiums.
+Keeping your vehicle in a secure garage overnight will likely have a positive effect on reducing your premium when compared to keeping your bike elsewhere.
 Make sure that you can lock your garage, as insurers may view unlocked garages as a greater risk.
-Storing your bike in this way could draw attention from thieves, without securing it.
+Storing your bike in this way could draw the attention of thieves, without securing it.

 You can also add extra security to a garage, such as ground anchors, which may help to reduce your premium further.

-Taking an advanced training course can mean a reduction in your insurance premium — not only will your insurer see you as a better, more experienced rider, but you will actually become a better and more experienced rider!
+Taking an advanced motorcycle training course can mean a reduction in your insurance premium.
+Not only will your insurer see you as a better, more experienced rider, but you will also become one too!

 Advanced motorcycle training can be expensive.
-Make sure that you check with your insurer that they recognise your course.
-Some will only accept government backed schemes, for example.
+It is important that you check with your insurer that they recognise the course you intend on taking as some insurers will only accept government-backed schemes, for example.

 Adding or changing parts to enhance your motorbike’s performance or cosmetic appearance could affect your insurance premium.
 Any changes made after your motorcycle leaves the factory floor, and any changes made to the standard specifications, count as modifications.

-If these modifications bump up the value of your bike, your insurer will likely charge you more to cover the risk.
+If these modifications bump up the risk of your bike, your insurer will likely charge you more to cover the risk.

 However, not all modifications will cost you.
-Making your bike more secure by installing anti-theft devices reduce the risk to your insurer, who may reward you with discounted premiums.
+Making your bike more secure by installing anti-theft devices reduces the risk to your insurer, who may reward you with discounted premiums.